dmitry-meleshko/loans/README.md

 4. REST API endpoints defined under root (i.e. /api/v1/):
     - /loans/{loan_id} -- POST assign loan to facility id (provided in JSON payload), GET for status query
     - /facilities/{facility_id} - GET provides capacity
 5. For batch assignments the loans could be ordered with the largest first.
-Similarly to memory fragmentation problem, smaller chunks are easier to allocate than larger ones.
+Similar to memory fragmentation problem, smaller chunks are easier to allocate than larger ones.
 6. Run-time complexity of the loan assignment portion is O(facilities * covenants), a.k.a "atrocious."
 To optimize, both facilities and covenants have to be ordered by fields which are most important for the assignment algorithm.